#1 in Las Vegas for Bachelor Parties

 9.9Location

-Why for a bachelor party — The Bellagio opened in 1998 with the Bellagio Fountains as the most-photographed hotel asset in Las Vegas, and the property remains the cinematic centre of the Strip — the Ocean's Eleven hotel, the Hangover hotel-adjacent, the bachelor-party hotel that everyone has imagined visit…
+Why for a bachelor party: The Bellagio opened in 1998 with the Bellagio Fountains as the most-photographed hotel asset in Las Vegas, and the property remains the cinematic centre of the Strip, the Ocean's Eleven hotel, the Hangover hotel-adjacent, the bachelor-party hotel that everyone has imagined visiting at least once.

 Best room: Bellagio Suite (the 2,000-sqft two-bedroom flagship with fountain view) or Tower Suite for the entry-level fountain-view king.